Germany races to catch up in artificial intelligence – DW – 10/23/2024

 At the same time, the majority of AI applications used by German companies still come from US providers such as Microsoft and Google, raising questions about how this contributes to Germany's goal of becoming more independent.

 Habeck highlighted the use of industrial data as another key component of Germany's AI strategy.
 "German companies are sitting on a treasure trove of data," Habeck said.
-This would allow the country to play a leading role in the next big wave of AI, developing new systems that can take on increasingly specialized tasks.
+This would allow the country to play a leading role in the next big wave of AI, he said, and develop new systems that can take on increasingly specialized tasks.

+Cooperation at the European level is also crucial to this, Habeck said.

 As part of a broader European strategy, Germany aims to become a global leader in the development of "trustworthy" AI— technology that rigorously respects fundamental user rights and should therefore inspire greater trust than applications from overseas manufacturers.